qkaiser/qkaiser.github.io/_posts/2018-08-21-awind-device-oemhunt.markdown

 Thanks to my reverse engineering effort and Shodan, I understood that a lot more devices were affected.
 This led me to notify the right company and to provide them a detailed list of devices known to be affected by discovered vulnerabilities.

 The next article will be a general conclusion with clear advisories and coordinated disclosure timeline.
+You can find it [here]({{site.url}}pentesting/2019/04/23/awind-device-conclusion/)